-Join Bonnie Biafore for an in-depth discussion in this video Delaying or overlapping tasks with lag and lead time, part of Managing Project Schedules.
+Join Bonnie Biafore for an in-depth discussion in this video Delaying or overlapping tasks with lag and lead time, part of Project Management Foundations: Schedules (2013).

 Some linked tasks have delays between them, while others overlap. …You use Lag Time, positive or negative, to create these delays or overlaps. …Positive lag time creates a delay between linked tasks. …Waiting for paint to dry before installing carpet is one example of lag time. …If you use a scheduling program you can add lag time to any task dependency that …needs it.
 To add a two day lag, all you have to do …is fill in two days in the lag field.
 An Overlap is when two tasks run …simultaneously for part of their duration.…